Ascending Investigator Grant within Endocrinology and Metabolism – Nordic Region

 - Applicants must have their own research group.
 Professors, including MSO, cannot apply for this particular call – but can apply for the ‘Distinguished Investigator’ grant.

-- Applicants may be experimental researchers or clinician researchers
+- Applicants may be basic/experimental researchers or clinician researchers

 - Applicants should have completed their PhD within approximately the past eight to 18 years.